 Also: Centuries-old historic tea leaf storage jar

-When purchasing tea in larger quantities, keeping a smaller tin that can be refilled from a second larger container when needed can be helpful.
+When purchasing tea in larger quantities, keeping a smaller tin that can be refilled from a larger second container as needed can be helpful.
 This avoids repeatedly exposing the entire stock to unnecessary air when just a small amount is required for serving.
 If possible, keep the tea inside the protective foil pouch it was likely purchased in (or buy some food-safe or mylar-type pouches online), then keep that pouch inside a container of your choice.
 This enables you to squeeze out the remaining air from the packet.
-Keeping loose tea inside a container traps air inside the tea, causing staleness.
+Keeping loose tea in a container traps air, causing it to stale.